Make fresh air your friend this Easter weekend – Health Minister

 “When we are following them, we are helping keep ourselves and others safe – and helping our community get to a better place.

 “We are on a pathway towards gradually easing restrictions.
-The return of schools and expansion of outdoor activities are the first careful steps on this route map.
-Some regulations have been eased this week, and more welcome decisions will steadily follow if we can keep Covid-19 infections down.
+The return of schools and expansion of outdoor activities are the first careful steps on this route map."

+He added: "Some regulations have been eased this week, and more welcome decisions will steadily follow if we can keep COVID-19 infections down.

 “Make fresh air your friend this Easter weekend – outdoors is much safer than indoors.
 Please please don’t mix indoors with people from other households.

-The Department has also today issued a factfile, https://www.health-ni.gov.uk/news/ive-just-had-vaccine-what-can-i-do-now, advising people who have received the vaccine to keep following public health advice on the Covid-19 threat.
+This advises people who have received the vaccine to keep following public health advice on the COVID-19 threat.